jamie-allen/chariot_day_2012/scala/preso/presentation.md

 !SLIDE transition=fade
 # Category Theory
-.notes Morphism is dim cat to glowing cat, functor would convert a cat to a dog, and a dim cats into dim dogs and glowing cats into glowing dogs, but also dim dogs into glowing dogs just like the cat because the morphism is preserved.
+.notes Morphism is chewy brownie to a hard brownie, functor would convert a brownie to a cookie, and a chewy brownie to a chewy cookie and hard brownie into hard cookie, but also chewy cookies into hard cookies just like the brownie because the morphism is preserved.

 * Concepts (types) and Arrows (functions to convert concepts from one to another)
+* Morphisms change one value in a category to another in the same category, from one type to another where types are the category
 * Functors are transformations from one category to another that can also transform/preserve morphisms

-* Morphisms change one value in a category to another in the same category, from one type to another where types are the category
+(From Josh Suereth's Scala in Depth)

 !SLIDE transition=fade
 # Monads
+.notes like a collection with flatMap

-* Merely something that can be flattened (like flatMap)
+* Just something that can be flattened
 * Combine functor applications

 !SLIDE transition=fade
 # Option/Either
+.notes No more NPEs

 * Option allows you to replace null with None, meaning you can ignore the value in your higher-order functions
-* Either allows you to specify a unified type of either an error condition on the left or a correct value on the right
+* Either is a unified type of either an error condition on the left or a correct value on the right

 !SLIDE transition=fade
 # Is Scala too complex?